itsbenter/Fleeting-Tales/Documentation/Diane.md

 <details>
 <summary>Details</summary>
 <par>
 Diane is by a bookshelf and sees the player.
-She starts talking about how she's been into archeoology since she was young, as it's her go-to when she's on her own.
+She starts talking about how she's been into archeology since she was young, as it's her go-to when she's on her own.
 After a moment, she adds that she's come to accept her situation and feels content.
 </par>
 </details>